biobotus/camera_2d/README.md

 ------------------------------------------------------------------------------------------

 - bca_cv.py
-    Python library using openCV to analyze bacterial colony.
-This library is used by ros_bca to find the characteritics of every bacterial colony in the given image of a petri dish.
+    Python algorithm using openCV to analyze bacterial colony.
+This algo. is used by ros_bca to find the characteritics of every bacterial colony in the given image of a petri dish.

-    This library is stand alone, it can be used to count and characterize bacterial colony on a 2D image of a petri dish independently of BioBotus project.
+    This script is stand alone, it can be used to count and characterize bacterial colony on a 2D image of a petri dish independently of BioBotus project.

-    For further informations on this library, see the user guide at :
+    For further informations on this algorithm, see the user guide at :

 ------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------